 A collection of zemirot and other recordings for Shabbat at home.
 I think everything on it is from Aish.com, but there may be exceptions.
 Make sure to click "download" instead of the song title.

 A bunch of prayers and Torah portions, including Shabbat Torah service and high holiday.
+NOTE: the link seems to be broken at the moment.

 A recording of the Haggadah.
 The difference between the nusachim and speeds is JUST pronunciation and speed; "Shir HaMaalot (Fast)" and "Shir HaMaalot (Slow)", for example, are the same melody, with different speeds.
 Different nusach from Virtual Cantor and Siddur Audio.